 To be successful, you will need to carefully and competently complete these assignments.
 Once completed, you will then need to photograph or scan the resulting work and send the images to our review committee for evaluation.

-On average, within two weeks of submitting your portfolio, the Art & Design Department will have reviewed your portfolio and you will receive an email letter of acceptance or rejection.
-If your portfolio was not successful, the letter from the committee will carefully outline areas that they found are in need of improvement.
-You may apply twice during one review period; fall review period, September 3 - December 3, spring review period, Jan.
-15 - March 15.
+On average, within two weeks of submitting your portfolio, the Art & Design Department will have reviewed your portfolio and you will receive an email letter regarding your status.

 Portfolio Review Dates: